chandra-chud/CryptoWallet/README.md

  ## Features

- - Block-chain implementation using javascript
+ - Block-chain implementation using JavaScript
  - Data hashed and stored in a block
  - Nonce aka Proof Of Work
  - Multiple network nodes in the blockchain, with synchronization